A TRANS-BALKAN PIPELINE : A COMMENTARY

 to Albania, FYROM, Greece and Turkey.
 Albright stated the Dayton Accords

-signed in November 1995 remained ' the lynchpin of hope for stability in
+signed in November 1995 remained ' the lynchpin of hope for stability

 the Balkans."
-Regarding Bosnia , she explained that over the past 3 years
+Regarding Bosnia , she explained that over the

-the refugees and displaced people had returned home, elections had been
+the refugees and displaced people had returned home, elections had

 conducted , the symbols and substance of Bosnian nationhood was taking

-place, and that the US and its SFOR partners were beginning to reduce its
+place, and that the US and its SFOR partners were beginning to reduce

 international military presence.
 Clinton told his audience that the